 As it’s the oldest park in the town, you’d expect it to be recognised in some way.
 And it is, because Lowther Gardens is on the English Heritage list of historical parks and gardens.

 The Gardens as we know them, opened on 27 August 1872.
-It’s built on what was originally rough grazing land, known as Hungry Moor.
-The gardens were intended to provide facilities for locals, the aim of the gardens was to try to tempt Blackpool’s visitors to come to Lytham!
+While providing facilities for locals, the aim of the gardens was to try to tempt Blackpool visitors to come to Lytham!

-The gardens were built by Squire J Talbot Clifton, in honour of his wife, Eleanor Cecily Clifton.
+Squire J Talbot Clifton built the gardens, in honour of his wife, Eleanor Cecily Clifton.
 She was of the Lowther family from Cumbria, and the gardens were in her father’s memory.
 He died in 1868 and that’s where the name comes from.